Reviews (1-25 of 212)

 - It does a good job of keeping an up-to-date stable of configurations.
 This is invaluable for recovery operations.

 - Syslog collector is also very useful to again correlate performance data against what errors the box itself is processing.

 - I would like to see the robustness of the database and pollers improved.
 It seems like we often need to do system upkeep or the application seems to grind along very slowly.

 - I would also like to see an improved method for auto-provisioning of server monitoring tools.

 - I would also like to be able to update maps/drawings directly from the web interface without having to use a separate Windows client.

 Feature Scorecard Summary

-SolarWinds users can get a full NPM installation up and running the same day they download.
-Implementation does not require a team of consultants.
-NPM provides quick visibility into the health of network devices and servers on the network, ensuring that users have the real-time information they need to keep their network running at peak performance.
+The vendor states that SolarWinds users can get a full NPM installation up and running the same day they download, and that implementation does not require a team of consultants.
+NPM provides visibility into the health of network devices and servers on the network, ensuring that users have needed real-time information to keep their network running at peak performance.